 Beware!

-We like the idea of a god who doesn’t allow us to suffer, who always heals, who blesses us financially, who overlooks our sin and selfishness, and who gives us favor with everyone.
+It appeals to the flesh and our selfish nature.
+We like the idea of a god who doesn’t allow us to suffer, always heals, blesses us financially, and overlooks our sin and selfishness which today means allowing us to identify as transgender or marry our same-sex partner or live together without being married.

 Your Thoughts: